igorw/weblog/_posts/2013-04-03-sexpr-meta-eval.md

 This introduced not only the Lisp language but also included an implementation of Lisp in Lisp.

-Paul Graham wrote an article titled [*The Roots of Lisp*](http://www.paulgraham.com/rootsoflisp.html), which explains McCarthy's paper in a more modern context and includes a Common Lisp port of McCarthy's original `eval`.
+In 2001, Paul Graham wrote an article titled [*The Roots of Lisp*](http://www.paulgraham.com/rootsoflisp.html), which explains McCarthy's paper in a more modern context and includes a Common Lisp port of McCarthy's original `eval`.